Faster and Simpler Width-Independent Parallel Algorithms for Positive Semidefinite Programming: Background and Notation

 where, again, $\mat{v}_i$ is the eigenvector corresponding to the eigenvalue $\lambda_i$.
 It is not difficult to check that for $\exp(\mat{A})$, this definition coincides with $\exp(\mat{A}) = \sum_{i\geq 0} \frac1{i!}\mat{A}^i$.

-Our algorithm relies on a matrix multiplicative weights algorithm, which can be summarized as follows.
-For a fixed $\vareps_0 \leq \frac12$ and $\mat{W}^{(1)} = \mat{I}$, we play a repeated ``game'' a number of times, where in iteration $t = 1, 2, \dots$, the following steps are performed: \begin{quote}
+Our algorithm relies on a matrix multiplicative weights (MMW) algorithm, which can be summarized as follows.
+For a fixed $\vareps_0 \leq \frac12$ and $\mat{W}^{(1)} = \mat{I}$, we play a ``game'' a number of times, where in iteration $t = 1, 2, \dots$, the following steps are performed:

-\begin{enumerate}[topsep=2pt] \item Produce a probability matrix $\mat{P}^{(t)} = \mat{W}^{(t)}/\trace{\mat{W}^{(t)}}$,
+\begin{enumerate}[topsep=2pt] \item Produce a ``probability'' matrix $\mat{P}^{(t)} = \mat{W}^{(t)}/\trace{\mat{W}^{(t)}}$;

-\item Incur a gain matrix $\mat{M}^{(t)}$, and \item Update the weight matrix as $\mat{W}^{(t+1)} = \exp(\vareps_0\sum_{t' \leq t} \mat{M}^{(t')})$. \end{enumerate}
+\item Incur a gain matrix $\mat{M}^{(t)}$; and \item Update the weight matrix as \end{enumerate}